syncfusion-content/windowsforms-docs/WindowsForms/CommandBar/Appearance-Customization.md

 ## Font style

-The font of the text displayed in the command bar can be customizied using the `Font` property.
+The font of the text displayed in the command bar can be customized using the `Font` property.
 The below code snippet sets a specified font family to the command bar.

 {% tabs %}